 Are you really your Diagnosis?

-Alternative to Meds has been primarily invested in medication withdrawal for over 15 years.
+Alternative to Meds has been primarily invested in antidepressant withdrawal for over 15 years.
 Using Holistic and Environmental Medicine, we have published evidence demonstrating that over 77% of people discontinuing antidepressant medication and replacing them with a holistic lifestyle perform symptomatically better than they were while medicated.

 15 Year Experience by Professionals Who Understand Your Journey.